 BACKGROUND & HISTORY

-This is a short summary of how the Green Belt to the North East of Chesham came under threat from development, how Brown Not Green (BNG) came into being and the work BNG has done with unpaid volunteers from within the community over the last four years:
+This is a short summary of how the Green Belt to the North East of Chesham came under threat from development, how Brown Not Green (BNG) came into being and the work BNG has done with unpaid volunteers from within the community over the years:

 A New Local Plan?